Major Applewhite: Coaching career

 In his first season at Alabama, Applewhite improved the Crimson Tide offense, which had averaged 22.3 points and 340.9 total yards per game under Dave Rader in 2006, to an average of 26.8 points and 372.6 total yards per game in 2007.
 Following a 41–17 blowout win over SEC rival Tennessee on October 20, Applewhite was named "Offensive Coordinator of the Week."
 Alabama, however, then lost the last four games of the season, including a shocking 21–14 loss to Louisiana-Monroe.

 During the 2007 season, Applewhite was mentioned as a possible replacement for Art Briles as head coach at the University of Houston.
 Briles had left Houston for Baylor University.
 Applewhite, however, withdrew his name from the candidates list.

 On January 16, 2008, Applewhite accepted an offer to become running backs coach at the University of Texas and he also served as assistant head coach to Mack Brown.
 Applewhite was announced as the co-offensive coordinator on January 6, 2011.
 The next day, Mack Brown announced that the primary play caller and other co-offensive coordinator would be Bryan Harsin from Boise State.
 Harsin was named head coach at Arkansas State University on December 12, 2012, and Applewhite assumed play calling duties at Texas and coached quarterbacks.
 He was co-offensive coordinator with wide receivers coach Darrell Wyatt.

 At the start of 2014, following the hiring of new Texas head coach Charlie Strong, Applewhite accepted a one-year severance package and resigned as offensive coordinator with Texas.

 Houston

 On January 8, 2015, Applewhite was hired by the University of Houston to be the offensive coordinator and quarterbacks coach under new head coach Tom Herman for the Houston Cougars football program.

 On December 9, 2016, Applewhite was promoted to head coach, becoming the 14th to hold the job for the program.
 After going 0–3 in bowl games and losing 70–14 against Army, he was fired on December 30, 2018.

 Post–Houston

 After his termination, Applewhite returned to Alabama as an analyst.

 On December 21, 2020, Applewhite was hired as offensive coordinator and quarterbacks coach for the South Alabama Jaguars.
 He had initially been hired for the same positions at Arkansas State, but elected to join South Alabama.

+South Alabama

+After Kane Wommack took the defensive coordinator job at Alabama, Applewhite was elevated to head coach after three seasons as offensive coordinator.